-Changes in the MTEP16 model-building process include data submission role additions per MOD-032-1 standard models
+Changes in the MTEP16 model-building process include data submission role additions per MOD-032-1 standard models their system representation is updated based on their reedback.

 The MTEP16 model development process underwent some changes in data submission obligations per MOD-032-1 standard with inclusion of generator owners and load serving entities.
 In addition to TPL-001-4 standard requirements, MISO built a powerflow and dynamics model suite to support the Eastern Interconnection modeling process per MOD-032 requirements.
 Similar to MTEP15, there were two sets of models built.
 One model set contained approved future projects from MTEP15 Appendix A, and the other model set contained approved MTEP15 Appendix A projects and projects targeted for approval in MTEP16.